What is a CSF analysis?

 - measurement of the physical characteristics and appearance of CSF

 - chemical tests on substances found in your spinal fluid or comparisons to levels of similar substances found in your blood

 - cell counts and typing of any cells found in your CSF

 - identification of any microorganisms that could cause infectious diseases

 CSF is in direct contact with your brain and spine.
-Therefore, CSF analysis is more effective than a blood test for understanding CNS symptoms.
+So CSF analysis is more effective than a blood test for understanding CNS symptoms.
 However, it’s more difficult to obtain a spinal fluid sample than a blood sample.
-Entering the spinal canal with a needle requires expert knowledge of the spine’s anatomy and a clear understanding of any underlying brain or spinal conditions that might increase your risk of complications from the procedure.
+Entering the spinal canal with a needle requires expert knowledge of the spine’s anatomy and a clear understanding of any underlying brain or spinal conditions that might increase the risk of complications from the procedure.

-A lumbar puncture usually takes less than 30 minutes.
+A lumbar puncture generally takes less than 30 minutes.
 It’s performed by a doctor who is specially trained to collect CSF.

 CSF is usually taken from your lower back area, or the lumbar spine.
 It’s very important to remain completely still during the procedure.
 This way you avoid incorrect needle placement or trauma to your spine.

 You may be seated and asked to lean over so that your spine is curled forward.
 Or your doctor may have you may lie on your side with your spine curved and your knees drawn up to the chest.
 Curving your spine makes a space between your bones in the lower back.

-Once you’re in position, your back will be cleaned with a sterile solution.
+Once you’re in position, your back is cleaned with a sterile solution.
 Iodine is often used for cleaning.
 A sterile area is maintained throughout the procedure.
 This reduces the risk of infection.

 A numbing cream or spray is applied to your skin.
-Your doctor will then inject anesthetic.
-Once the site is fully numb, your doctor will insert a thin spinal needle between two vertebrae.
+Your doctor then injects anesthetic.
+Once the site is fully numb, your doctor inserts a thin spinal needle between two vertebrae.
 A special type of X-ray called fluoroscopy is sometimes used to guide the needle.

 First, the pressure inside the skull is measured using a manometer.
 Both high and low CSF pressure can be signs of certain conditions.